-Michael Strahan's speaking fee falls within range: $75,000 and above (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Michael Strahan's speaking fee falls within range: Over $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Michael retired from the NFL after completing his 15th season with the NY Giants and helped lead the team to their dramatic SuperBowl win over the New England Patriots.
 Michael had a great 2007 season, as he was once again, among the lead leaders in sacks, and served as the leader of one of the top defenses in the NFL.

 In 2006, Michael suffered an injury which shortened a very promising season.
 In 2005, Michael was once again among the lead leaders in sacks, and earned his 7th trip to the Pro Bowl.
 Prior to a season ending injury after the 8th game in 2004, Michael was a dominant force for the Giants defense.
 During the 2003 season he was named to his 6th Pro Bowl and led the NFL in sacks.
 In 2001, Michael completed what is widely considered to be one of the greatest seasons ever for a defensive player.
 Michael broke the 18 year-old NFL single-season sack record with 22.5 sacks.
 The perennial Pro-Bowler and charismatic leader of the New York Giants, Michael was named the NFL’s 2001 Player of the Year by Paul Zimmerman of Sports Illustrated and named 2001 Defensive Player of the Year by the Associated Press.
 He became the first New York Giant to win the award since Lawrence Taylor.

 In addition to appearing on the various sports television and radio shows, Michael also hosted a family oriented show on the Do It Yourself Network, called “Backyard Stadiums,” where Michael and his co-host show up in various neighborhoods and build batting cages, putting greens, etc.